Mission Driven Teams

 5. Domain Knowledge

-Build deep, continuous understanding of the domain: the industry, users' workflows, business context, and ecosystem, so your team can make informed decisions and build products that truly fit users' needs.
-The goal is to help your team members develop domain expertise alongside their technical expertise, understanding not just how to build, but what to build and why it matters in the broader context.
-This helps teams maintain a holistic view of the ecosystem and avoid "missing the forest for the trees."
+Build deep, continuous understanding of the domain - industry, workflows, business context, ecosystem - so the team can make informed decisions and build products that fit users' needs.
+Develop domain expertise alongside technical expertise: not just how to build, but what to build and why it matters.
+That keeps a holistic view and avoids "missing the forest for the trees."

 Before: Surface-Level Understanding